Formal power series for asymptotically hyperbolic Bach-flat metrics: Preliminaries

 If one computes the order-$l$ derivative of the above expression for $E^{\perp}$ with respect to $x$, the result is

+where here and in subsequent sections $F$ represents an unspecified function depending only on the listed arguments (and which may change in each subsequent occurrence).
 Setting $x=0$ in this equation allows one to compute by iteration the $x$-derivatives of order $1,\dots,n-2$ of $h_x$ at $x=0$ in terms of $h_{(0)}$.
 When $l=n-2$ the coefficient of $\tf h_x^{(n-1)}$ will vanish.
 If the tracefree part of $F$ does not vanish under these circumstances, then there is an obstruction to the existence of the Mclaurin expansion of $h_x$ about $x=0$.
 The nonvanishing terms define the \emph{ambient obstruction tensor} which is of much interest in conformal geometry.
 The obstruction is avoided by adding logarithmic terms so that we no longer have a Mclaurin expansion for $h_x$, but instead have a polyhomogeneous expansion.
 In any case, $\tf h_x^{(n-1)}$ is free data and can be freely chosen.
 Once it has been chosen, the iteration can be restarted and continued to all orders, either as a Mclaurin expansion or a polyhomogeneous expansion, as appropriate.
 The coefficients of the higher order terms in the expansion will in general depend on both $h_{(0)}$ and $\tf h^{(n-1)}(0)$, but are otherwise completely determined.
 Two important results easily derived from this iteration procedure are that (i) all the odd derivatives $h_x^{(2l+1)}$ vanish at $x=0$ for $2l+1<n-1$, and (ii) when $n$ is even, $\tr h_x^{(n-1)}$ vanishes at $x=0$.

 Because of the second Bianchi identity, one usually focuses attention on $E^{\perp}_{h_x}$ alone, but the vanishing of $E^{\diamond}_{h_x}$ imposes conditions on the divergence of $h_x$ which govern the divergence of certain data.
 Let $n$ be even.
 Differentiating $E^{\diamond}_{h_x}$ with respect to $x$ $(n-2)$-times using \eqref{eq2.7}, we obtain that $\divergence_{h_x}h_x^{(n-1)}-d\tr h_x^{(n-1)}$, evaluated at $x=0$, is given by a sum of terms each of which has a factor of the form $h_x^{(2l+1)}\big\vert_{x=0}$, for some $l$ such that $2l+1<n-1$.
 But in the last paragraph we noted that each odd derivative must vanish.
 Then $\divergence_{h_x}h_x^{(n-1)}-d\tr h_x^{(n-1)}$ vanishes at $x=0$, and since $\tr h_x^{(n-1)}$ itself vanishes at $x=0$, we conclude that for even $n$ then $\divergence_{h_x}\tf h_x^{(n-1)}\big\vert_{x=0}=0$.
 In the AdS/CFT correspondence, this allows for the interpretation of $\tf h_x^{(n-1)}\big\vert_{x=0}$ as the vacuum expectation value of the CFT stress-energy tensor \cite{HS, dHSS}.
 The vanishing of $\tr h_x^{(n-1)}$ means that there is no conformal anomaly (which would break the conformal invariance of the CFT), while the vanishing of $\divergence_{h_x}h_x^{(n-1)}\big\vert_{x=0}$ implies that the appropriate Ward identity is also anomaly-free.